andrewemery/recast/README.md

 }
 ```

+[1] Asynchronous: run on a background thread.
+See [Limitations](#asynchronous-limitations) for more information.

 ## Overview

-When using Kotlin multiplatform to share code between Android and iOS, the use of Kotlin coroutines is very desirable.
-However presently, suspending functions are cannot be consumed within an iOS project.
+When using Kotlin multiplatform to share code between Android and iOS, suspending functions cannot be consumed within an iOS project.
-The simplest approach is to use coroutines internally within the multiplatform project and use synchronous calls or callbacks in the interface shared between Android and iOS.

-Recast allows you to use coroutines throughout your multiplatform project and automatically creates synchronous or asynchronous methods that can be consumed within your iOS project.
+Recast automatically creates synchronous or asynchronous methods that can be consumed within your iOS project.

 ## Integration